stevengroves187/TableReserve/README.md

    - Clicking the "Submit" button will save the reservation, then displays the previous page.
    - Clicking "Cancel" makes no changes, then display the previous page.

-> **Hint** The same validation used for create applies to editing a reservation.
-The form and the API for updating a reservation must not allow the user to violate any of the rules specified when creating a reservation.